Convention of Chuenpi: Renewed hostilities

 After negotiating for 12 hours, they reached a preliminary agreement, but Qishan asked for 10 days before he would sign it, which Elliot accepted.
 Under pressure, Qishan had abandoned open resistance in favour of delaying tactics.
 Commodore Bremer reported that at this time, Chinese troops and cannons were being mobilised around the Bogue.
 When Qishan returned to Canton on 13 February, there were two documents awaiting him.
-The first was an edict the emperor sent on 30 January, which stated that a large army would be sent to Canton and appointed Yang Fang as the new imperial commissioner, Yishan as General-in-Chief of Repressing Rebellion, and Longwen as an assistant regional commander.
+The first was an edict the emperor sent on 30 January, which stated that a large army would be sent to Canton and Yishan would be appointed as the new Imperial Commissioner, Yang Fang as military commander, and Longwen as an assistant regional commander.
 The second was a letter from Elliot with a draft agreement, requesting to meet promptly so they could sign it together.
 Qishan ran out of options.
 With his dismissal, he had little choice but to change tack and prepare to fight.
 On 16 February, Elliot reported that the British withdrew from Zhoushan and demanded that Qishan sign the agreement otherwise attacks would recommence.
 In an attempt to delay the British, Qishan claimed illness and needed time to recover.

 The Nemesis was dispatched to Canton to receive written ratification of the convention.
 On 19 February, the ship returned without any reply and came under fire from North Wangtong Island in the Bogue.
 Meanwhile, Qishan sent his intermediary Bao Peng to deliver a letter with a new concession that same day.
 Instead of lodging on "only a corner of Hong Kong", the British could "have the whole island".
 He instructed Bao: "Pay attention to the situation: hand it to them if they are respectful, if they are capricious, do not give it to them."
 Bao arrived in Macao later that evening, announcing Qishan's refusal to sign the treaty and demanded more time.
 However, Elliot responded that fair means had been exhausted.
 The next day, Bao returned with the letter.
 The British captured the rest of the Bogue forts on 23–26 February, which allowed them to proceed towards Canton to force the opening of trade.
 As the fleet advanced up the Pearl River towards the city, they captured more forts in the Battle of First Bar (27 February) and Battle of Whampoa (2 March).
 After capturing Canton on 18 March, the resumption of trade was announced.